gherebenr/Gender-Classifier/README.md

         1) Trains then tests the ANN.
 Equivalent to "java GenderClassifier -train -test".

 3) ***convert_weights_to_images.py*** (requires the ANN to have been trained)
+    1) ```python convert_weights_to_images.py```
     	1) Takes the weights in "./weights" and converts them to grayscale images where darker pixels correspond to a negative weight, and bright pixels correspond to a positive weight.